 This sequence displays the calculated port number.
 The calculation is based on the data group that the keypanel is connected to, combined with the Address switch setting on the back of the keypanel.
 Note that if the Address switch is incorrectly set, the wrong Panel ID will display.

-NOTE: For further information about port address calculation, see "Port" on page 66 in the Glossary.
+NOTE: For further information about port address calculation, see the Port description in the "Glossary" on page 65.

 Display Level 2 Talk Key Assignments